smaccm/vm_hack/README.md

 1. Run the Odroid and the legitimate GCS as normal.
 Demonstrate that the legitimate GCS has control of the Odroid.

-2. In the VM, go into the repository for this demo and execute `make clean hack`.
-You may want to run it a few times to be sure (sometimes there are caching issues).
+2. In the VM, go into the repository for this demo and execute `./attack.sh`.
+If that doesn't work (due to caching issues) you can just run `make clean hack` to do a quick version of the attack.

 3. Demonstrate that the legitimate GCS has lost control of the Odroid.